* This is the Professional Version. *

 Chronic paroxysmal hemicrania and hemicrania continua, unlike SUNCT and cluster headache (and migraine), respond dramatically to indomethacin, but not to other NSAIDs.

-Acute attacks of cluster headache can be aborted with either a parenteral triptan or dihydroergotamine (see see Headache: Drugs for Migraine and Cluster Headaches*) and/or 100% O2 inhalation given by nonrebreathing face mask.
+Acute attacks of cluster headache can be aborted with either a parenteral triptan or dihydroergotamine (see Table: Drugs for Migraine and Cluster Headaches*) and/or 100% O2 given by nonrebreathing face mask.

 All patients require preventive drugs because cluster headache is frequent, severe, and incapacitating.
 Prednisone (eg, 60 mg po once/day) or a greater occipital nerve block (with a local anesthetic and a corticosteroid) can provide prompt temporary prevention while preventive drugs with slower onset of action (eg, verapamil, lithium, topiramate, divalproex) are initiated.